2021 BET Hip Hop Awards

 The 2021 BET Hip Hop Awards is a recognition ceremony that was held on October 5, 2021 as the 16th installment of the BET Hip Hop Awards.
 The nominations were announced on September 9, 2021.

 Cardi B and Lil Durk lead in nominations, all with 9 nominations each, followed by Drake with 8.
+American rapper and producer Tyler, the Creator was recognized with the first-ever Cultural Influence Award, and american rapper Nelly was honored with the I Am Hip Hop Award.

 Cardi B and Tyler, the Creator share the most wins with 3 awards each.

 Nominees

+bold means the artist won.
+Non-bold means the nominations.